 This type of drinking cup, depicting flying phalli, was popular in Roman Britain during the third and fourth centuries.
 The symbol of the phallus is a representation of the deity Fascinus, who was believed to bring good luck to those who embraced his phallic emblem.
 May every sip you take from this cup bring you good luck!

 This particularly magnificent design is based on a cup that was excavated in Cambridgeshire and is amongst the treasure that grace the display cases in the British Museum.

-Made primarily in the Nene Valley around the present day Peterborough, the dark slip glaze finish made use of materials from the Romano British Iron industries in the area.
+Made primarily in the Nene Valley around the present day Peterborough, the dark colour coat finish made use of materials from the Romano British Iron industries in the area.
 These pots were distributed widely throughout the province of Britannia and are found extensively on Hadrian's Wall.

 Postage All items are sent using a second class postal service, if you wish to have an item sent first class please contact my for a quote.
 Many Thanks